gost/workshops/2017_foss4g_boston/7_bonus_exercise.md

 3] Visualize in Map

-Create a map (OpenLayers or Leaflet) with real-time bike station information connecting to the GOST MQTT broker.
+Create a map (OpenLayers or Leaflet) with real-time bike station information.